 With this comes the lifestyle changes of not utilizing credit – it is imperative to live within your means as you pay back your loan.
 Since you’re taking new financial steps, this is also a good time to start making progress on other goals such as saving more.

 Since you’re only worrying about a fixed payment each month, hopefully that takes some of the financial stress off of bill time.
-That being said, it never hurts to pay extra.
+It never hurts to pay extra.
 In addition to your fixed payment you should try to use any “found” money (money you weren’t expecting, such as a bonus at work) to continue to make the maximum payments you can afford.
 It doesn’t hurt to finish early and strong!

 Hear from someone who used a debt consolidation service